MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-setup.md

 ### Where to set permissions

 The person holding the global admin role for your organization can set user permissions for Compliance Manager.
-Permissions can be set in the Microsoft Purview compliance portal as well as in Azure Active Directory (Azure AD).
+Permissions can be set in the Microsoft Purview compliance portal as well as in [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-users-assign-role-azure-portal).

 > [!NOTE]
 > Customers in US Government Community (GCC) High and Department of Defense (DoD) environments can only set user permissions and roles for Compliance Manager in Azure AD.
 See below for Azure AD instructions and role type definitions.

-To set permissions and assign roles in the Microsoft Purview compliance portal, follow the steps below:
+#### Setting permissions in the Microsoft Purview compliance portal

 1. Go to the Microsoft Purview compliance portal, and select <a href="https://go.microsoft.com/fwlink/p/?linkid=2173597" target="_blank">**Permissions**</a>.